Buying Goods or Services

 - For purchases greater than $100,000

-- Formal request process required
+- A formal solicitation process is required

-*An order may not be split to circumvent the competitive bid requirements
+*An order may not be split to circumvent the competitive bid requirements.

-Purchasing Cards
+Procurement Cards